ctmshout

 <fullPathFileName>

-The -input_file parameter enables you to:
+The -input_file parameter enables you to do the following:

 • Prepare and save files of utility parameters that can be reused.